 See list of research schools at UiB

-During the education, PhD candidates must write a thesis.
-Some of these theses are composed of several articles, while others are monographs, which are comprehensive books with chapters.
-At the Faculty of Fine Art, Music, and Design, you can pursue a PhD in artistic research, where the PhD project culminates in a concert, exhibition, or other performance.
+During your PhD, you will write a thesis.
+This can take the form of a monograph or a compilation thesis consisting of several articles.
+At the Faculty of Fine Art, Music and Design, it is also possible to pursue a PhD in artistic research, where the project culminates in a concert, exhibition or other artistic presentation.

-During the education, you must also take PhD courses equivalent to one semester's work, in the so-called training component.
-You must take courses in the philosophy of science and ethics, as well as in methodology and subject theory.
-The faculties offer courses in communication and other more practical training.
+Alongside your research, you must complete a training component equivalent to one semester of coursework.
+This includes courses in the philosophy of science and research ethics, as well as methodology and theory within your field.
+The faculties also offer courses in academic communication and other practical skills.

 Towards the end

-The final phase of the PhD education begins with the submission of your thesis.
-If your thesis is approved, you must give a trial lecture as part of the PhD examination.
-Finally, you must defend your thesis in a public defence.
+The final phase begins when you submit your thesis.
+If your thesis is approved, you will then give a trial lecture as part of the PhD examination before defending your thesis at a public defence ('disputation').

-Bear in mind that the rules, norms, and structure of the PhD education vary between faculties.
+Please note that the rules and structure of the PhD programme vary between faculties.